 I had a rough quarter and my GPA suffered.
 What happens now?

-If a student’s cumulative GPA is below 2.0, they will be under Academic Review (formerly known as Academic Probation) the following quarter and be notified by email sent to their UCSB email account.
-Also, if a student is under Dean's Review and is continued for the following quarter, then they will be under Academic Review for that quarter.
+If a student’s cumulative GPA is below 2.0, they will be under Academic Notice (formerly known as Academic Probation) the following quarter and be notified by email sent to their UCSB email account.
 This is an opportunity for the student to work with Letter & Science Advising to assess their situation and get connected to resources they need to be successful.

-Here's what you need to know about Academic Review:
+Here's what you need to know about Academic Notice:

 First, don't panic.